 - Hero System's optional rules for weapon malfunctions avert "Jammed = Broken".
 The worst case scenario, a character with no Weaponsmith skill and a misfire, only calls for two phases to clear the weapon with no chance of the round going off while being cleared.

 - NERF blasters are mostly quite reliable, although the occasional blaster makes it through Quality Control with crippling defects.
 The Maverick has developed a reputation for having the most problematic samples due to the strict tolerances required for a reliable cylinder-advancing mechanism.

-- Another gun with a revolver cylinder, the Barricade, resembles a War Hammer 40000 bolter than traditional a revolver, but it also has a tendency to misfeed darts at the first (and worst) opportunity.
+- Another gun with a revolver cylinder, the Barricade, resembles a Warhammer 40K bolter more than a traditional revolver, but it also has a tendency to misfeed darts at the first (and worst) opportunity.
 Part of this is due to its firing mechanism, a flywheel-based friction launcher, sometimes not actually having the power to pull the dart out all the way before the cylinder advances with the next trigger pull.

 - While otherwise reliable in terms of actually firing darts a good distance, the Longshot rifle has a higher-than-average tendency to chew up darts from its magazine at the wrong time and foul them in its receiver, compared to something like a Recon.
 It's one of the prices to pay for a fairly powerful dart launching system.

 - The Vulcan is a battery-powered, belt-fed behemoth of a machine gun; however, if it fails to fire the dart all the way out of its belt before advancing to the next, it's stuck there and there's no way to remove it short of yanking the belt as hard as possible and shredding the dart.

 - Other non-Nerf blasters, especially cheap, brandless generics, are also prone to such reliability flaws that renders them useless to non-modders.